Conservative Black intellectuals battle 1619 Project, ‘race-grievance onslaught’

 The book includes a recounting of little-known Black success stories immediately after the Civil War, including examples of former slaves who died millionaires.

 “Most people don’t know that,” he said.
-“Many of the slaves who were freed were very skilled craftsmen — they were ironworkers, they were carpenters, they were the ones who built these plantations, and there was a bidding war for the labor of these artisans.”
+“Many of the slaves who were freed were very skilled craftsmen — they were iron workers, they were carpenters, they were the ones who built these plantations, and there was a bidding war for the labor of these artisans.”

 He said wages soared until “local governments began to crack down and pass vagrancy laws.”